 Though there were no temples built to worship goddess Seshat, she may have had priests such as fourth Dynasty Prince Wep-em-nefret who was described as “Overseer of the Royal Scribes” and “Priest of Seshat.”
 Nonetheless her prominent roles in the foundation ceremony as well as the Per-Ankh made Seshat an integral part of every Khemetic temple in the now and hereafter.
 Besides Edfu, major temples at Abydos, Heliopolis, and Dendera pay homage to Seshat as the goddess of their foundation, and spell 709 of the Coffin Text invokes her help to build a mansion in the afterworld for the deceased.

-Seshat ~ Keeper of Time/Lady of the Years… Apart from measuring space (constellations and construction sites), Seshat also was a measurer or reckoner and commemorator of c.; record the king’s speeches; inventory his additions to the royal coffers; record his years on the notches of her palm-rib; and offer the king a palm branch representing “many years” or eternal reign.
-Her importance to royalty thus grew, and to some her dedication to counting with detailed attention made her more the personification of numeracy than literacy.time.
+Seshat ~ Keeper of Time/Lady of the Years… Apart from measuring space (constellations & construction sites), Seshat was a measurer or reckoner of time, commemorating royal events such as accession, coronation, sed-festivals, etc. She’d also record the king’s speeches; inventory his additions to the royal coffers; record his years on the notches of her palm-rib; and offer the king a palm branch representing “many years” or eternal reign.
+Her importance to royalty thus grew, and to some her dedication to counting with detailed attention made her more the personification of numeracy than literacy.
 As a lunar goddess linked to astronomy, Seshat could use phases of the moon to measure time and organize both civil and religious ceremonies, rituals, and events.
 Time and space are an important category called ‘HaNtu’ in the BanNtu universe of forces which is non-linear, unlike the Eurocentric thinking born in Greco-Roman times which holds later as better and the conqueror superior to the conquered.
 In Khemetic practice, Seshat reckoned life-spans along with Djehuti with whom she’d record a royal’s name and length of reign on the sacred ished or persea – the Tree of Life at Heliopolis that was believed to hold knowledge of the Divine Plan from the [pre-Greco-Roman] beginnings of time – thus protecting the ruler and perpetuating his name throughout eternity.
 Seshat would additionally commemorate royal events such as accession, coronation, sed-festivals, et

 Seshat ~ Sefket-Abwy… Pharaoh Tuthmosis III (1479-1425 BCE) called Seshat Sefket-Abwy (“she of seven points”), presumably because it was unclear what her seven-pointed crown symbolizes.
 (The inverted horns atop Seshat’s crown are said to represent either an archer’s bow or – per the usual concession to fellow moon-deity Djehuti – a particular inter-planetary phase of the moon.)
 Other interpretations of her 7-pointed crown include magic wand, palm tree, ganja leaf, and papyrus scenarios, or yet another in which the points represent the rays of Sopdet – the brightest star in the night sky which is mysteriously linked to the flooding of the Nile River upon which Khemet was dependent.
 This latter theory plays off the patterns on Seshat‘s dress which resemble stars in artistic renderings.
 However, it is said that the signature gown the goddess wears is actually made of panther-skin.
 An ancient shamanic garment, leopard or panther-skins were worn by sem priests who officiated at funerary rites from 2134 BCE onwards, after the Old Kingdom [photo on right of split-screen is from Zimbabwe / photo below is of a ruler in Uganda].
 Sem priests and legitimate rulers were said to assume the powers of the formidable predator they’d defeated who was synonymous with lower-nature Seth – god of chaos, the desert, plagues, and foreign oppressors.
 Seshat’s aspect as Ma’at – goddess of reparations through truth, heavenly order and justice – represents the moral opposite of Seth who was responsible for murdering and mutilating king Ausar in his evil coup for the throne of Khemet.
 The Principles of Ma’at – precursor to Judeo-Christianity’s 10 Commandments – are humanity’s oldest written sources of moral and spiritual instruction.
 These principles are recorded as 42 declarations of innocence in the Book of Going Forth by Day – the funerary text used in the Judgment Halls of Ausar where the heart is weighed against Ma’at’s feather of truth in one’s journey to the great afterlife.
 Djehuti describes his relationship to Ma’at thus: “I am Djehuti, the perfect scribe, whose hands are pure, who opposes every evil deed, who writes justice and who execrates every wrong, he who is the writing reed of the inviolate god, the lord of laws, whose words are written and whose words have dominion over the two earths.
 I am the lord of justice, the witness of right before the gods; I direct the words so as to make the wronged victorious.
 I have dispelled darkness, and driven away the storm.”
 [Chapter CLXXXII / 182]